Updated: May 25, 2022

 These liquid elixirs made from organic ripe vegetables and rainbows of lush fruits are fully charged with the vitality of the sun & earth, rich in anti oxidants, minerals, enzymes and vitamins.
 Each drink can be a delicious homemade supplement in a glass.
 Juices can help repair the system, protect against stress, toxicity and enhance the immune system.
 The benefits of juice are as endless as the combination and variety of plants in which you use.
 They are potent antidotes to the effects of a time-challenged, fast paced modern life.
 Juices are rejuvenating & invigorating and add to an overall sense of wellbeing.

 Juicing is hydrating to the body giving your skin a vibrant, healthy glow, help your eyes shine bright and help to maintain a healthy weight.
 This really is using food as medicine at its best.
 Apart from using fresh organic produce (vegetables & fruit) adding in some herbs, spices & roots can tailor a juice to your specific needs.
 Think about Ginger and its circulatory, anti iflammatory & immune enhancing properties or Tumeric for its extensive range of health promoting benefits.
 Just a few examples of what we can achieve with a juice.

 Cold press juices have a higher juice yeild, minimal juice separation and foaming.
-They are well suited for leafy greens, grasses, sprouts, herbs and the juice lasts longer with enzyme activity and nutrient integrity intact.
+They are better suited for leafy greens, grasses, sprouts and herbs.
+Cold press juice lasts longer with increased enzyme activity and nutrient integrity intact.
 Prices will vary from $400 - $800 for a domestic cold press juicer.
 It all depends on how much and how often you want to juice.
 Just remember, like anything you do get what you pay for.
 My personal favourite and the one I own is a Kuvings juicer however, another trusted and popular brand is the Hurom.